MGG-02/Data-Processing25-26/README.md

 Tf-IDF is also clearly the most performative vectorization technique, giving a top ROC-AUC value of around 95% for every classification method used.

+### Conclusions

+The used Dataset is not large enough to require a heavy NN as the one that transformers provide.
+This is reflected when TF-IDF Vectorization provides the best accuracy for every classification duty, meaning that sometimes, there is no need to capture full context neither to create the perfect word connections.

 ### References
 <a id="1">[1]</a>
 Kochkina, Elena; Liakata, Maria; Zubiaga, Arkaitz (2018).